Course Outline

 - Cloud Models (Public, Private, Hybrid)

-- Cloud Architecture Components (Regions, Resource Groups, Resources)
+- Components of Cloud Architecture (Regions, Resource Groups, Resources)

-- For each service: description, assessment against Availability, Performance, Security, and Pricing, and deployment using Bicep
+- For each service: provide a description, evaluate against Availability, Performance, Security, and Pricing criteria, and deploy using Bicep.

 - IaaS - Storage Solutions, Azure Container Instance, and AKS

-- PaaS - Cosmos DB, App Service, Azure SQL Database, Service Bus, and Application Insights
+- PaaS - Cosmos DB, App Service, Azure SQL Database, Service Bus, Application Insights

-- Choosing the Right Cloud Services: Pros and Cons
+- Evaluating the Right Cloud Services: Pros and Cons

-- Practical Application - Build and Deploy Clean Architecture in Azure Using .NET
+- Practical Application - Building and Deploying Clean Architecture in Azure Using .NET

-- Choosing the Right Cloud Services: Pros and Cons
+- Evaluating the Right Cloud Services: Pros and Cons

 - Distributed Application Runtime (DAPR)

-- Practical Application - Build and Deploy Microservices in Azure Using .NET
+- Practical Application - Building and Deploying Microservices in Azure Using .NET

-Part V: Cloud Architectures for Government - Domain-Driven Design, CQRS, Event Sourcing
+Part V: Cloud Architectures - Domain-Driven Design, CQRS, Event Sourcing

-- Choosing the Right Cloud Services: Pros and Cons
+- Evaluating the Right Cloud Services: Pros and Cons

-- Practical Application - Build and Deploy DDD Architecture in Azure Using .NET
+- Practical Application - Building and Deploying DDD Architecture in Azure Using .NET

 Requirements

-- A minimum of five years of experience in software development
+- A minimum of five years of experience in software development, preferably within the public sector.

 Testimonials (5)